5zig-reborn/5zig-reborn.github.io/_guides/options/customize-display.md

 With `Add new Item...` can you add an item to the list.
 You will have a screen with two sections in it.

 On the left one can you see different categories such as `General`, `Equipment` or Server specific categories.
 On the right side will you see the different item types for that selected category.
-Hovering over an item will show a description of what it is and what it displays.
+Most of the items have a tooltip that explains what they display when you hover over them.

 #### Settings
 The `Settings` section will contain options relative to the currently selected item.